 Several factors have been suggested as causing the commonly seen shift in iWUE as measured from δ13Cstem in recent decades.
 One hypothesis is that with increasing ca a threshold is reached in the stomatal response to CO2 (Gagen et al. 2010), which is clearly not reproduced in our simulated δ13Cleaf values.
 Results from Free Air CO2 Enrichment (FACE) experiments (Uddling et al. 2009) give some support for this suggesting that, over longer timescales, an increase in CO2 leads to an increase rather than a decrease in stomatal conductance although this behavior is not observed universally in all tree-ring based iWUE studies (Waterhouse et al. 2004, Loader et al 2011).
-This has implications for future projections of for example transpiration.
+Different species also display a different response to an increase in CO2 related to the stomata index (ratio of stomata to epidermal cells; Haworth et al. 2010).
+This has implications for future projections of, for example, transpiration.
 If an observed levelling off in iWUE (caused by a shift in measured δ13Cstem) translates into actual WUE, then current LSMs may underestimate future trends in transpiration and thus underestimate the increase in climatic forcing caused by an increase in water vapour (Gagen et al. 2011).
-If this were the case, a saturation effect of increasing CO2 should be included in stomatal models.
+If this is the case, a saturation effect of increasing CO2 should be included in stomatal models.

 A third possible explanation would be an increase in the importance of internal (mesophyll) conductance with increasing CO2 or a change in the rate of respiration or use of stored photosynthates in wood formation.
 However we did introduce a simple linear model for internal conductance to the SPA model with no positive effect on the fit of the modelled to measured δ13Cstem (results not shown).
 Many other factors are known to affect internal conductance at varying timescales (e.g. Flexas et al. 2008) and the mechanisms behind these effects are still unknown.
 As we simulate δ13Cleaf and not δ13Cstem we also make the assumption that the discrimination difference between leaf and stem is constant over time.
-This assumption is supported by the literature (Bowling et al. 2008), but a change in this discrimination could have an impact on model fit.
-Tropospheric ozone and atmospheric pollution (SO2) changes could also affect stomatal functioning over both shorter and longer timescales (Uddling et al. 2004; Rinne et al. 2010).
+This assumption is supported by the literature (Badeck et al. 2005, Bowling et al. 2008), but a change in this discrimination could have an impact on model fit.
+Tropospheric ozone and atmospheric pollution (SO2) changes could also affect stomatal functioning over both shorter and longer timescales (Uddling et al. 2004; Rinne et al. 2010; Haworth et al. 2012).
+As the model does not incorporate the effects of pollutants an increase in the atmospheric concentrations of these and other pollutants over time could also affect the model fit in our study.

 If the ability of current stomata models to correctly account for carbon discrimination in plants is indeed decreasing with rising atmospheric CO2 levels there may be serious implications for the accuracy of simulations of future physiological forcing.
 Further physiological studies and tests of stomatal models are needed to explore this further and develop the necessary land surface model improvements.